Ally Bank Review 2023: An Online Bank With a Full Range of Services

 Digital banking services have been around, and popular, for a while now.
-And since the pandemic, the number of users is expected to grow significantly, surpassing 200 million in 2022, about 75% of the US population.
+And since the pandemic, the number of users was expected to grow significantly, surpassing 200 million in 2022, about 75% of the US population.

 While traditional brick-and-mortar banks expand their reach online, digital-only or e-banks have already been the way to go for millions of Americans.
 They offer online access to many of the account features and services consumers need and want.

-Additionally, online banks can save you money.
+Additionally, online savings accounts and checking accounts can save you money.
 Less overhead — after all, no physical buildings with maintenance and employees — can translate into lower monthly maintenance fees and higher interest rates for you.